-Figure 5-9: CADS Revit SCIA Engineer Link - Section Parameter Mapping
+Figure 5-6: CADS Revit SCIA Engineer Link - Mapping Tables For full details on mapping tables, please refer to the Help file.

 6 Export / Import tools

 On the first attempt to export the model to SCIA Engineer after you have checked the analytical model, it is recommended that you open the Options dialog and check the configuration settings as explained in Section 5 above.
 It is recommended to "Purge and Save the Model" before Exporting the Model to SCIA.
 The purge command will help to reduce the size of the Revit model and is available from the Manage tab.

 Select the Export to SCIA Engineer option.